 My wife and I raised my nephew, because both his parents passed away.
 We got an email from his math teacher saying he was failing math during his 4th grade year.
 They wanted to retain him.
 I tried paper flash cards, but he resisted.
 He would pretend he didn’t know the answer when I knew he did.
 I suspect he hoped I would become frustrated and give up.

-I searched for computer based math flashcards.
+I searched for computer based Grade School Flash Cards.
 All I could find were tests or games.
 Games were more about entertaining the student.
 Test programs asked each question one time and gave a percent correct.
 I didn’t want games because I wanted him to succeed.
 I already had a report card, so I didn’t need a test.
 I wanted a practice program.

 Instead of grounding him, I told him he could not have any entertainment when he came home from school until he completed one virtual deck of free math flashcards every day for a week.
 His total study time was 2.5 hours.